solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Where no fossils or only a very few are visible, even under the microscope, it becomes a difficult question to account for the presence of the carbonate of lime.

-The following extract from H. B. Brady's "Memoir on the Carboniferous and Permian Foraminifera," 1876, brings into relief some aspects of the problem referred to.
+The following extract from H. B. Brady's _Memoir on the Carboniferous and Permian Foraminifera_, 1876, brings into relief some aspects of the problem referred to.
 He writes (p.
 5):

 "Take them as a whole, the Carboniferous Limestone beds of Great Britain cannot be regarded as a Microzoic formation in quite the sense in which the term is rightly applied to many Cretaceous rocks : indeed, as a rule, they owe their origin, so far as their organic constituents are concerned, much more to animals of higher organization and larger individual dimensions, such as Crinoids and Corals than to Microzoa.
 So far from owing its origin, like the true Chalk, chiefly to Foraminifera; or, indeed to go further, so far from being a deposit formed directly and exclusively by the agency of animals secreting carbonate of lime, _there are considerable areas of Carboniferous Limestone in which the sea appears to have deposited its excess of mineral constituents in accordance with chemical and physical laws, without the intervention to any great extent of animal life_."